LehtonenKalle/team5-project-work/README.md

 ## About our website

 Our project work is going to be bus-schedule website.
+It is going to include pages for at least traveling, tickets, customer service and log in.

 [Link to our layout](http://figma.com)